History

 Administration:

 Each state divided into District/ Centers.
 More than 15 local churches and not less than 300 believers form a Centre.
-The administration and management of a District of IPC is conducted by a District Council elected by the general body of that centre.
+The administration and management of a District of IPC is conducted by a District Council elected by the general body of that District.

 The Local Church & Council: